winddori2002/TriAAN-VC/README.md

 python preprocess.py
 ```

-- To get cpc features and represent the paths on the metadata, run the following code.
+- To get CPC features and represent the paths on the metadata, run the following code.
 (You need pre-trained weights for CPC)
 ```
 python preprocess_cpc.py
 ```